 Inbound marketing is a promotional method that acquires customers through organic (unpaid) means, rather than salesmanship.
 In contrast to more traditional forms of customer acquisition where companies actively pursue leads, businesses that deploy inbound marketing wait for customers to come to them.
 Launching an inbound marketing campaign doesn’t preclude roofing companies from running other kind of marketing campaigns simultaneously.
 Examples of inbound marketing include:

-- Blog Posts: Blog posts attract users through natural channels like Google search, Bing search, Facebook shares, etc.
+- Blog Posts: Attract users through natural channels like Google search, Bing search, Facebook shares, etc.

-- Content Marketing: Marketing your services and brand name within web content, either on your website or other marketing channels (directories, social media) is considered inbound — as long as it’s unpaid
+- Content Marketing: Content on your primary site or elsewhere (directories, social media) is considered inbound

-- SEO: Organic search optimization does what its name implies; optimizes web content for search engines through organic methods
+- SEO: Does what its name implies; optimizes web content for search engines

-- Social Media: Organic social media refers to posts, tweets, or shares that are unpaid and appeal to a large audience
+- Social Media: Posts, tweets, or shares that are unpaid and appeal to a large audience

 Inbound vs Outbound Marketing For Roofers

-- Email Spam: While there is a fine line between “spam” and mass marketing, paid email lists often blur the line — either way, they are considered outbound marketing
+- Email Spam: Paid email lists often blur the line — either way, mass emails are “outbound”

-- Intrusive / Pop-Up Ads: Advertisements that are placed within web content or that “pop-up” on a website are intrusive and “force” the user to view them
+- Intrusive / Pop-Up Ads: Ads that “pop-up” on a website are intrusive and “force” the user to view them

 Tracking Inbound Marketing For Roofing Companies